 Given that over 60% of the body is made up of water, it is not unsurprising that water is important for the proper function of nearly every part of the body, including your lungs, muscles, brain, and heart.
 Interestingly, consuming water has also been linked to increased mental performance.
 Several bodily functions, such as breathing, sweat, and urination, also involve your body losing water, so it is even more important to be aware of your water intake during exercise.

 Minerals and Vitamins

-Minerals and vitamins act as umbrella terms for various substances and chemicals necessary to correct specific parts of the body.
-Vitamin D and calcium, for example, are key for promoting bone strength, while vitamin C is crucial for the maintenance and repair of body tissue.
+Minerals and vitamins are umbrella terms for various substances and chemicals necessary to correct specific body parts.
+Vitamin D and calcium, for example, are key for promoting bone strength, while vitamin C is crucial for maintaining and repairing body tissue.
 The amounts of vitamins and minerals you’ll need for a healthy diet can vary depending on your body type and lifestyle, so you might want to consider consulting a physician before coming up with a comprehensive diet plan.